ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <video src="example.com/vids/cats.mp4" poster="example.com/posters/cats.jpg" autoplay loop controls>
 ```
 HTML gives us a lot to work with.
-More than we give it credit for and for the things it doesn't, it gives us control to do it ourselves.
-And that’s where we went wrong.
+Probably more than we give it credit for!
+But it definitely doesn't give us everything we need and it shouldn't.
 Let's use icons as a quick example.

-Because HTML doesn't give us an `icon` tag to markup our site's icons, we have to design and construct our own solution.
-Many similar approaches exist.
-Here's three (you'll likely recognize them):
+Because HTML doesn't give us an `icon` tag to markup a site's icons we have to design our own solution.
+Here's three similar approaches you've likely seen before:

 ```html
 <i class="fa fa-phone"></i>